liao0015/opencpu-prcomp-demoapp/README.md

 <a href="http://34.223.213.252/ocpu/library/prcompdemo">Demo web application</a>

 ## How to make a request to the server
-You can develop your own web application and directly interact with the public server by making Ajax request Results will be returned as
+You can develop your own web application and directly interact with the public server by making Ajax request.

+Results will be returned as:

-1.file list
+1. File list

-2.array
+2. Array

 You can either access the files on server and read out the data OR you can direactly capture the data by calling `getObject()`.
 Details about how to make Ajax call can be found in folder `inst/www/main.js`.